galwort/pokemon-battle-prediction/README.md

 - VSCode
 - Liner

-## Python packages to be downloaded
+## Python packages to be downloaded:
 - pandas
 - seaborn
 - matplotlib